At the risk of sounding old.

-Pro-Tip: Do read our real user reviews to help decide which internet service provider (ISP) to go with.
+Pro-Tip: Do read our real user reviews on broadband plans to help decide which internet service provider (ISP) to go with.

 Do note that these plans come without routers.
 We are excluding the cheaper 300Mbps plans as they are only about $1 to $2 cheaper compared to 500Mbps plans.
 For this price difference, we rather you choose the 500Mbps plans which are more value for money.

 Why You Probably Do Not Need 1Gbps Broadband

 According to the latest Speedtest Global Index for February 2021, Singapore was ranked number one out of 176 countries for fixed broadband speeds.

 This is partly due to Singapore being one of the few countries that offer 1Gbps internet to consumers.

 But generally, most of the internet does not cater to these high speeds and still delivers most content much slower than the speed you can download at.